s-vethman/skills-bias/README.md

-# skills-bias
-Welcome!
+# Welcome!

 **Introduction**
-In this repository, we provide the data and code to reproduce our work: "Gender imbalance on the job market reflected in biased skills ontologies".
+- In this repository, we provide the data and code to reproduce our work: "Gender imbalance on the job market reflected in biased skills ontologies".
-Currently submitting this paper.
+- Currently submitting this paper.

 **Origin of data**

-Skills from ontologies ESCO and O\*NET are obtained from: https://ec.europa.eu/esco/portal/skill and https://www.onetcenter.org/.
+- Skills from ontologies ESCO and O\*NET are obtained from: https://ec.europa.eu/esco/portal/skill and https://www.onetcenter.org/.
 Accessed, 1st May 2020.

-Male employment ratios of each occupation is obtained from the US Labour Bureau of Statistics, https://www.bls.gov/opub/reports/womens-databook/2019/pdf/home.pdf.
+- Male employment ratios of each occupation is obtained from the US Labour Bureau of Statistics, https://www.bls.gov/opub/reports/womens-databook/2019/pdf/home.pdf.

 **Manual for reproduction**
 - All data is connected in file Final_data_connection.xlsx.